nschorgh/PDS-Throughput/README.md

 *by Norbert Schorghofer*

-These are the first components of a collection of utitilies for high-throuhput processing of data from the PDS (Planetary Data System).
+These are the first components of a collection of utitilies for high-throughput processing of data from the PDS (Planetary Data System).
 * Diviner RDR level-1 files